-The General Statutes authorize the Secretary of Revenue to issue direct pay permits for tangible personal property, digital property, certain services, telecommunications service, and direct mail upon proper application by a business.
-These numbered direct pay permits authorize a person to purchase tangible personal property, digital property, certain services, telecommunications service, or direct mail without payment of sales and use tax to vendors.
+The General Statutes authorize the Secretary of Revenue to issue direct pay permits for tangible personal property, certain digital property, certain services, telecommunications service, and direct mail upon proper application by a business.
+These numbered direct pay permits authorize a person to purchase tangible personal property, certain digital property, certain services, telecommunications service, or direct mail without payment of sales and use tax to vendors.
 A person with a direct pay permit assumes responsibility for payment of all applicable taxes directly to the Department.
-See Sales and Use Tax Technical Bulletin Section 46 for more information.
+See Sales and Use Tax Bulletin Section 24 for more information.

 If you are unable to determine the direct pay permit or

 exemption certificate number for an account using this search function,

 contact the Department toll-free

 at 1-877-252-3052 for additional assistance.

 If you search by direct pay permit number, you must enter the complete five-digit number.
 If you search by exemption certificate number, you must enter the complete six-digit number.
 If you search by taxpayer name, you must enter the complete name as it appears in our database.

 Our search function allows wildcards before and after a phrase, word, or number.
 You may use an * if you are uncertain of the exact name.
 For example the entry 'DOE*' would return 'DOE INC' and 'DOE JOHN'.
 The entry '*DOE*' would return 'JOHN DOE INC'.

 Searches by taxpayer name for individuals require that you enter the last name followed by the first name or use an *.
 For example to find 'JANE DOE', enter 'DOE JANE', 'DOE*', or '*JANE'.